learn-co-curriculum/solving-a-lab-osx/README.md

 Follow this workflow, running tests, reading errors, writing code, running tests, reading errors, consulting the README, googling for more context on a topic, writing more code, running the tests again, reading errors, and repeat.
 You'll get it, you'll surprise yourself and find a confidence within you.
 And if you're just stuck or tired and just need some help, Ask a Question and the Learn community is here for you.

-Eventually your local tests will pass and Learn.co will indicate your success.
+Eventually your local tests will pass and Learn will indicate your success.
 ![Pass](https://dl.dropboxusercontent.com/s/36nudmkxwmvrow9/2015-10-01%20at%2011.38%20PM.png)

 On the left is a passing test run in the terminal, on the right is what the right column in Learn for a passing local test (which we currently call a "Local Build").